-That pool chlorine smell around your swimming pool or spa is not an indication of too much chlorine.
-In fact the smell is actually an indication of too little or no free chlorine in your pool water. when your pool smells like chlorine, it is an indication of a poorly sanitized swimming pool.
-The smell is actually due to a by-product of chlorine called chloramines.
+The pool chlorine smell around your swimming pool or spa is not an indication of too much chlorine.
+In fact, the smell is actually an indication of too little or no free chlorine in your pool water.
+When your pool smells like chlorine, it is an indication of a poorly sanitized swimming pool.
+The smell is due to a by-product of chlorine called chloramines.

 Chloramines are developed when you have insufficient levels of free chlorine reacting with ammonia and other nitrogen containing compounds.

 These compounds are found in the water, human sweat, and urine of your pool bathers.

 The result of this reaction is the formation of chloramines.
 This is what is responsible for that chlorine in and around your pools and spas.
 Chloramines contribute to the combined chlorine levels which can cause eye irritations and mucous membranes.

 Individuals that are pool and spa owners often complain about their swimming pool water not having a completely clean look.
 Still, they notice a strong smell of chlorine around their facility.
 Again, they assume that their chlorine residual is on par.
 Sadly, they are wrong.

 So how do you combat this sanitation problem?
 Well!
 To determine if your pool disinfection is at risk due to a high pool chlorine smell, you must measure both the free chlorine and the total chlorine.